VirusTotal/yara/docs/modules/pe.rst

     .. versionadded:: 3.6.0

+    Number of imported DLLs in the PE.

+.. c:type:: number_of_imported_functions

+    .. versionadded:: 4.1.0

-    Number of imports in the PE.
+    Number of imported functions in the PE.

 .. c:function:: imports(dll_name, function_name)